Endangered GOP senators are driving force for virus deal

 Cornyn helped start a bandwagon of senators who are demanding the Senate stay at work in Washington until a coronavirus bill is passed.
 Voters expect a deal — including renewed unemployment benefits that have helped millions of people avert a descent into poverty — and returning home to campaign without one in hand could be a political disaster.
 With progress coming slowly in the talks, GOP leaders said the Senate will be extending its session into next week and possibly longer.

 Back home, Cornyn is facing the first serious reelection challenge of his 18 years in the Senate as Trump’s sagging approval and Texas’ rapidly changing suburbs has the GOP nervous about their grip on America’s biggest red state.
 His opponent, Democrat M.J.
-Hegar, has circulated interviews of Cornyn earlier calling generous jobless benefits a mistake since they encourage people not to work and saying in June that the benefit would not be reinstated.
+Hegar, is attacking Cornyn for opposing the $600-per-week benefit as too generous in a majority of cases since it pays most people more to not work than to work.
+He said in June that the benefit would not be reinstated.

 At a closed-door GOP lunch last month, conservative Sen. Tom Cotton, R-Ark., urged a freer-spending approach to the legislation that could help endangered colleagues keep their seats — and allow everyone else to hold onto their gavels.